HopkinsIDD/rsv-forecast-hub/model-output/README.md

 YYYY-MM-DD
 ```

 This is the date on which the submitted forecasts were available.
-This will typically be the date on which the computation finishes running and produces the standard formatted file. ```origin_date``` should correspond and be redundant with the date in the filename, but is included here by request from some analysts.
+This will typically be the date on which the computation finishes running and produces the standard formatted file. ```origin_date``` should correspond and be redundant with the date in the filename but is included here to facilitate validation and analysis.
 We will enforce that the ```origin_date``` for a file must be either the date on which the file was submitted to the repository or the previous day.
 Exceptions will be made for legitimate extenuating circumstances.

 ### ```target```
 Values in the ```target``` column must be a character (string).
 Currently, we are asking for only one target (incident hospitalizations), so the target column must be: